United States Senate Special Committee to Investigate Crime in Interstate Commerce: In public culture

 The television broadcast of the committee's hearings attracted huge public interest and educated a broad audience about the issues of municipal corruption and organized crime.
 An estimated 30 million people in the United States tuned in to watch the live proceedings in March 1951 and at the time 72 percent of the population were familiar with the committee's work.
 The tremendous success of the broadcast led to the production of a cycle of "exposé" crime films dealing with the dismantling of complex criminal organizations by law enforcement.
 The first one of these was The Captive City (1952), which had the blessing of senator Kefauver himself: Director Robert Wise took a print of the film to D.C. to show the senator, who not only endorsed it but even appears in the prologue and epilogue, cautioning audiences about the evils of organized crime.
 Other notable examples of exposé films inspired by the hearings include Hoodlum Empire (1952) and The Turning Point (1952).
+The committee report was an inspiration for the 1956 James Bond novel Diamonds are Forever.

 A fictionalized version of the Senate hearings is a central plot device in the 1974 film The Godfather Part II, featuring testimony by Michael Corleone, now the head of his eponymous crime family, and disgruntled Family caporegime Frank Pentangeli.
+Another version of the Senate hearings is portrayed in the 2025 Warner Bros.
+HBO Max streaming film The Alto Knights, starring Robert De Niro in a dual role as both Vito Genovese and Frank Costello.